zaharenok/Hacktoberfest2020/content/participant/paulo.md

 Name: Paulo Amaral
 institution: Academy of IT
 image: aswsd.png
-quote: Do whatever, just don't do nothing!
+quote: Do whatever, just don't do nothing!!
 github: phfa26
 ---